jeanmadao/homepage/README.md

 > Keep in mind this website is still under construction!

 ## Introduction
 This my personal website.
-It is built with Flask.
+It is built with Flask and HTMX.

 ## Dependencies
 It is listed in the `requirements.txt`.